eoineoineoin/glTF_Physics/RigidBodies/README.md

 The number of axes provided determines whether is should be a 1, 2 or 3 dimensional constraint as follows:
 * For linear constraints, a 1D constraint will keep that axis within the `min` and `max` distance from the infinite plane defined by the other two axes.
 A 2D constraint will keep the node translations within a certain distance from an infinite line (i.e., within an infinite cylinder) and a 3D constraint will keep the nodes within a certain distance from a point (i.e. within a sphere).
-* For angular constraints, a 1D constraint restricts angular movement about one axis, as as in a universal joint.
+* For angular constraints, a 1D constraint restricts angular movement about one axis, as in a universal joint.
 A 2D constraint restricts angular movement about two - keeping the pivots within a cone.

 Each constraint contains a `min` and `max` parameter, describing the range of allowed difference between the two node transforms - within this range, the constraint is considered non-violating and no corrective forces are applied.